Hidnish/Milestone-Project-4-Flame/README.md

         - Save shipping info on your profile
         - Access order history

-    - Superusers (in addition to the priviledges for signed in users):
+    - Superusers (in addition to the privileges for signed in users):
         - Add and remove any product review
         - Add and remove any comments on a blog posts
         - Add, edit and delete products